-Someone dies from stroke every four minutes, yet when stoke occurs, many people – particularly young people – are unfamiliar with the warning signs.
+Someone dies from stroke every four minutes, yet when stroke occurs, many people – particularly young people – are unfamiliar with the warning signs.
 Knowing the warning signs and taking fast action can save a life.
-In addition to the above video, Stroke.org has a variety of resources that you can share on social media.
-Or you can download an “Act Fast” wallet card with stroke warning signs – also available in Spanish.
+In addition to the above video, Stroke.org has great information and resources to learn more.

 Taking steps to lower your stroke risk factors

 While there are some risk factors that you can’t control – age, sex, race, or family history – there are many stroke risk factors that are within your control.
-The American Stroke Association lists many of the changes you can make and factors you can control to lower your stroke risk.
+The American Stroke Association offers more information about stroke risk factors, including changes you can make and factors you can control to lower your stroke risk.